 - 1. The projected geometry of the slide must be such that it will not adversely impact the ability of the basin to perform its primary function.
 Generally, this applies to landslides and debris flows that would fail directly into the basin.
 Failure of the landslide cannot negatively impact the debris basin improvements.
-Landslides that do not meet these criteria must be mitigated to meet the County's minimum standards. - 2.
-Existing landslides and natural slopes need not be considered if the Factors of Safety meet County's minimum standards unless the ponding of water by the debris basin adversely impacts stability of the existing landslide and natural slopes.
+Landslides that do not meet these criteria must be mitigated to a factor of safety (F.S.) \geq 1.5. - 2.
+Existing landslides and natural slopes need not be considered if the F.S. is \geq 1.5 unless the ponding of water by the debris basin adversely impacts stability of the existing landslide and natural slopes.
 Analyses shall be based on proposed grades and may require additional analyses to address temporary conditions. - 3.
 Landslides that are negatively impacted by the presence of the proposed basin/impounded water and which could impact offsite/adjacent properties must be mitigated. - 4.
-Upstream active or potentially active landslides and unstable slopes are to be considered, but may not require an increase in debris capacity of the basin when one or more of the following conditions are met: - The post failure geometry of the toe is not subject to erosional processes and mobilization of debris into the basin. - Where reactivation of a landslide or debris flow failure is at a significant distance from the basin and sediment transportation from runoff is unlikely. - A statement, in accordance with Los Angeles County Building Code (LACBC) Section 111, indicating there will be no adverse impacts to proposed debris basins or their calculated impound/catchment areas. - 5.
-When a debris basin and impound area may be directly impacted by landslide debris or potentially unstable slopes, the developer may be allowed to enlarge the basin capacity to accommodate the total amount of anticipated debris.
-The consulting engineering geologist, geotechnical engineer, and hydrologist must include/consider the following in their report/findings: - Evaluation of whether or not standard basin cleanout procedures can be used and completed without destabilizing the subject landslide or potentially unstable slopes. - Instability that may be triggered by rapid drawdown of impounded water.
+Upstream active or potentially active landslides and unstable slopes (F.S. \leq 1.5) are to be considered, but may not require an increase in debris capacity of the basin when one or more of the following conditions are met: - The post failure geometry of the toe is not subject to erosional processes and mobilization of debris into the basin. - Where reactivation of a landslide or debris flow failure is at a significant distance from the basin and sediment transportation from runoff is unlikely. - A statement, in accordance with County of Los Angeles Building Code Section 111, indicating that there will be no adverse impacts to proposed debris basins or their calculated impound/catchment areas. - 5.
+When a debris basin and impound area may be directly impacted by landslide debris or potentially unstable slopes (F.S. \leq 1.5), the developer may be allowed to enlarge the basin capacity to accommodate the total amount of anticipated debris.
+The consulting engineering geologist, geotechnical (soils) engineer, and hydrologist must include/consider the following in their report/findings: - Evaluation of whether or not standard basin cleanout procedures can be used without destabilizing the subject landslide or potentially unstable slopes. - Instability (F.S. \leq 1.5) that may be triggered by rapid drawdown of impounded water.

 - The effects of high water level created by the presence of the basin. - The elimination of potential adverse effects or changed conditions created by the presence of the debris basin relative to offsite property.
-If the proposed basin impacts the stability of a slope common to more than one property, the slope must be stabilized to meet the County's minimum standards.
-The adverse or changed conditions must be considered in the slope stability analyses. - A statement in accordance with LACBC Section 111 stating that there will be no adverse impacts on or caused by the proposed debris basin. - 6.
-When a debris basin is utilized to accommodate the debris from unstable slopes and landslides, the unstable slopes, landslides, and debris basin should be placed within a single lot during subdivision. - 7.
+If the proposed basin impacts the stability of a slope common to more than one property the slope must be stabilized to a F.S. \geq 1.5.
+The adverse or changed conditions must be considered in the slope stability analyses. - A statement in accordance with Section 111 stating that there will be no adverse impacts on, or caused by the proposed debris basin. - 6.
 Hydrology studies incorporating debris loads based upon this directive must be reviewed and approved by the Land Development Division.